150 N compresses a spring by 0.2 m

 Calculate spring constant k from force and displacement using Hooke’s law for quick lab, engineering, or DIY checks.

-Enter force in newtons and displacement in meters to see stiffness in N/m and compare springs easily across projects.
+Enter force in newtons and displacement in meters to see stiffness in N/m and compare springs easily across projects or experiments.

-Ideal for physics labs, suspension design, vibration isolation, and any situation where you need a fast stiffness estimate.
+Ideal for physics labs, suspension design, vibration isolation, mechanical tuning, and any situation where you need a fast stiffness estimate from real measurements.

 science